 What are Duolingo Golden Owls

-Duolingo Golden Owls are small trophies that appear at the bottom of your Duolingo language tree when you have earned at least 1 crown in every skill.
-A skill is each subject circle that shows up within your Duolingo tree except for the bonus lessons.
+Duolingo Golden Owls used to be small trophies that appeared at the bottom of your Duolingo language tree when you had finished every subject in the course.

 How to Tell if You Have a Golden Owl on Duolingo

 Now that you can’t see your Golden Owl on the Desktop version of Duolingo or the app, there’s only one way left: the Duome website.

 On the Duome

 The Duome (one of the many best-kept secrets of serious Duolingo users) also displays your Golden Owls.
 However, I’ve found that it sometimes displays Golden Owls in languages that I haven’t earned it in yet.

 On my Duome profile (you can find yours by typing duome.eu/yourusernameonduolingo), it shows the language tree that I am currently working on.